dabrez/shannonsRevenge/README.md

 # ShannonRevenge

+# Why does this exist?

+On February 27, 2026, the Department of War designated Anthropic a supply chain risk.

+Defense contractors must now certify they have no commercial activity with Anthropic.

+This tool helps you comply.

+Named after Claude Shannon, the father of information theory.
+Named after the man Claude is named after.
+Named after the mathematical foundation the Pentagon runs on.

+We wish to comply with instructions from the Department of War.

+# The project

 A GitHub scanner that identifies repositories with Claude in their supply chain by detecting Claude signatures in commits and code.

 ## Features